Caicai715/FeiyanCai.github.io/index.md

 # Feiyan Cai

-Welcome to my academic homepage.
-I am a researcher in physical acoustics, ultrasonic transducers, and biomedical ultrasonics.

-Please find my research interests, selected publications, projects, and more here.
+Feiyan Cai is a researcher at the Shenzhen Institutes of Advanced Technology (SIAT), Chinese Academy of Sciences, specializing in biomedical ultrasound.

+Her research focuses on acoustic tweezers, acoustofluidics, wave–matter interactions, field-modulated transducer design, and ultrasound-based biomedical applications such as drug delivery.

+She has authored more than 80 SCI-indexed papers and has published in leading journals including *Nature Reviews Methods Primers*, *Nature Communications*, *Physical Review Applied*, *Lab on a Chip*, and *The Journal of the Acoustical Society of America*.

+## Research Interests
+- Field-Modulated Transducer Design
+- Acoustic Tweezers
+- Acoustofluidics
+- Ultrasound-Mediated Drug Delivery and Neuromodulation

-For full list of publications, visit my [Google Scholar](https://scholar.google.com/citations?user=MMyNU0AAAAAJ&hl=en).
+For a full list of publications, visit my [Google Scholar](https://scholar.google.com/citations?hl=en&user=MMyNU0AAAAAJ&view_op=list_works&sortby=pubdate).

-sql
-Trigger Github Pages build